What is the best lead for a strong dog that pulls?

 What kind of dog harness should I use?

 There are many different types of dog harness, and choosing one can feel overwhelming.
 A body harness with a back-clip design is particularly suited for dogs that tend to pull, as it takes pressure away from your dog’s neck.
 This configuration also reduces the chances of the leash tangling beneath your dog's legs, guaranteeing a smoother walk.
-Topdog’s range of nylon strap harnesses are ideal for strong-pulling dogs, featuring a back-clip lead attachment for more control and adjustable straps for size.
+TopDog’s range of nylon strap harnesses are ideal for strong-pulling dogs, featuring a back-clip lead attachment for more control and adjustable straps for size.
 Made of durable nylon, our strap harnesses have stunning designs and are hard-wearing for dogs that like to play!

 How do I stop my dog from pulling?